-When many people think of the best universities in the US, they call to mind the Ivy League – a group of eight highly ranked private universities.
+When many people think of the best universities in the US, the Ivy League – a group of eight highly ranked private universities – comes to mind.

-However, while the resources available to the country’s top private institutions can mean that they dominate the upper echelons of university and college rankings, the best public universities in the US should not be overlooked.
-Most public universities in the US are state universities, operated by the state government, and are often grouped into “systems”.
+However, while the resources available to the country’s top private institutions can result in them dominating the upper echelons of university and college rankings, the best public universities in the US should not be overlooked.
+Most public universities in the US are state universities, operated by state governments, and are often grouped into “systems”.

 Every US state is required to have at least one public university, although some of the larger states may have many public universities.
 Such institutions will often offer discounted tuition fees for students who are residents of the state.

 Based on data collected by the Wall Street Journal/Times Higher Education US College Rankings, we’ve put together a list of the top 100 public universities in the US.